Very-low-calorie diet

 Unmonitored VLCDs with insufficient or unbalanced nutrients can cause sudden death by cardiac arrest either by starvation or during refeeding.

 Definition

-Very-low-calorie diets (VLCDs) are diets of 800 kcal or less energy intake per day, whereas low-calorie diets are between 1000-1200 kcal per day.
+Very-low-calorie diets (VLCDs) are diets of 800 kcal or less energy intake per day, whereas low-calorie diets are between 1000 and 1200 kcal per day.

 Health effects

 The routine use of VLCDs is not recommended due to safety concerns, but this approach can be used under medical supervision if there is a clinical rationale for rapid weight loss in obese individuals, as part of a "multi-component weight management strategy" with continuous support and for a maximum of 12 weeks, according to the NICE 2014 guidelines.
 The US dietary guidelines recommend that VLCDs can be used for weight loss in obese individuals only in limited circumstances and only under supervision by experienced personnel in a medical care setting where the individual can be medically monitored and high-intensity lifestyle intervention can be provided.
 For the general public, VLCDs are not recommended due to low evidence.
 As there are considerable risks of starvation with an inadequately composed or supervised VLCD, people attempting these diets must be monitored closely by a physician to prevent complications.

 VLCDs appear to be more effective than behavioral weight loss programs or other diets, achieving approximately 4 kg more weight loss at 1 year and greater sustained weight loss after several years.
 When used in routine care, there is evidence that VLCDs achieve average weight loss at 1 year around 10 kg or about 4% more weight loss over the short term.
 VLCDs can achieve higher short-term weight loss compared to other more modest or gradual calorie restricted diets, and the maintained long-term weight loss is similar or greater.
 VLCDs were shown to reduce lean body mass.
 Combining VLCD with other obesity therapies yield more effective results in weight loss.
 Low-calorie and very-low-calorie diets may produce faster weight loss within the first 1–2 weeks of starting compared to other diets, but this superficially faster loss is due to glycogen depletion and water loss in the lean body mass and is regained quickly afterward.

 VLCDs are efficient and recommended for liver fat reduction and weight loss before bariatric surgery.

 A 2001 review found that VLCD has no serious harmful effect when done under medical supervision, for periods of 8–16 weeks with an average weight loss of 1.5-2.5 kg/week.
 However, VLCD may increase the risk of developing gallstones if the fat content of VLCD is not sufficient, but data is lacking to know the precise amount of fat that is necessary to avoid gallstones formation.
 Indeed, dietary fat stimulates gall bladder contraction, thus, if following a fat-free VLCD, the bladder does not empty.
 Another potential side effect is constipation (depending on the fiber content of the diet).

 VLCD were not found to increase food cravings, and on the contrary, appear to reduce food cravings more than low-calorie diets.